Xyclade/MachineLearning/Readme.md

     						) / 1000))

 //turn into a list of tuples with (topic, list of emails, time difference, and weight) filtered that only threads occur
-    val threadGroupsWithWeights = mailGroupsWithMinMaxDates
+    val threadGroupedWithWeights = mailGroupsWithMinMaxDates
     .filter(x => x._3 != 0)
     .map(x => (x._1, x._2, x._3, 10 + Math.log10(x._2.length.toDouble / x._3)))

 ```

 Note how we determine the difference between the min and the max, and divide it by 1000.
 This is to scale the time value from milliseconds to seconds.
 Additionally we compute the weights by taking the frequency of a subject  and dividing it by the time difference.
-Since this value is very small, we want to rescale it up a little, which is done by taking the 10log.
+Since this value is very small, we want to rescale it up a little, which is done by taking the ```10log```.
 This however causes our values to become negative, which is why we add a basic value of 10 to make every value positive.
 The end result of this weighting is as follows:

 <img src="./Images/Weighted_Subject_Distribution.png" width="400px" />